shivannis/xandr-docs-public/xandr-docs/articles/monetize/domain-targeting.md

     Lists** tab and include or exclude the relevant lists.

     > [!NOTE]
     > It is not possible to include some domain lists and exclude others; all targeted domain lists must be either included or excluded.
-For instructions on adding domain lists, see [working-with-targeting-lists.md](Working with Targeting Lists).
+For instructions on adding domain lists, see [Working with Targeting Lists](working-with-targeting-lists.md).

 1. For campaigns only: if you want to target a specific collection of domains rather than (or as well as) existing